Los Angeles Domestic Violence Lawyer

 Abuse committed against an adult or fully emancipated minor who is the spouse, former spouse, cohabitant, former cohabitant, who has a dating relationship, former dating relationship, engagement relationship, former engagement relationship, or parties having a child in common.

 Domestic Violence in Los Angeles is the intentional and willful intimidation, battery, sexual assault, physical assault, and other abusive behavior that is part of a repetitive and systematic pattern of control and power displayed by one intimate partner against another.
 Domestic violence includes sexual violence, physical violence, psychological violence, and emotional abuse.
 The common factor involved in all domestic violence cases is a sense of control by the perpetrator.
+See our blog: What is False Imprisonment Charges in California?

 This is a pretty self-explanatory section, which loosely defines a Los Angeles domestic violence case as any type of abuse and explains against whom the domestic violence could be carried out.
 Essentially, it could be carried out against anyone, who is the accused’s wife, or husband, or domestic partner, or fiancé, or girlfriend or boyfriend, or ex-girlfriend or ex-boyfriend, or someone with whom he/she has a child.
 Consult with a Los Angeles domestic violence lawyer to review the details of your case.